 The first of the live shows saw actor Will Poulter being interviewed and the evening, like the podcast was very educational, informative, funny and entertaining.
 Goldstein brought all his stand-up experience and clearly his love of films, quickly identifying key scenes and witty facts about the chosen film when required.
 After the success of the first live show, I was delighted that the podcast has become a regular live event at the NFT.
 I have since attended another one in February 2019 with guest Lolly Adefope and the End of the Decade Christmas Special with guest Nish Kumar in December 2019.

 I listen to the podcast regularly and I really hope that Goldstein can continue to produce it live at the NFT (or elsewhere) at regular intervals with a different guest as this was a very enjoyable hour watching one of my favourite comedians talking about one of my favourite subjects.

-Goldstein has proved to be a great stand-up comic, interviewer and actor who is a very warm, friendly and funny man and I look forward very much to seeing him again soon.
+Goldstein has proved to be a great stand-up comic, interviewer and actor who is a very warm, friendly, and extremely funny man, who I look forward very much to seeing again soon.